Get to know our executive leadership team at Phoenix Children's.

 Cornicelli earned a degree in accounting from Weber State University.
 She is a licensed Certified Public Accountant and a Healthcare Financial Management Association Fellow and a graduate of the California Healthcare Leadership Program.

 Executive Vice President, Legal Affairs and General Counsel

 Carmen Neuberger, J.D., joined Phoenix Children’s Hospital as General Counsel in 2007.
 As Executive Vice President and General Counsel, Neuberger is responsible for managing the legal environment at Phoenix Children’s.
 This includes providing legal guidance across the enterprise, developing hospital-wide policies and procedures, counseling the hospital on business transactions and managing complex contractual relationships and affiliations.
-As the General Counsel, Neuberger is responsible for overseeing legal affairs, risk management, compliance/privacy and government relations.
+As General Counsel, Neuberger is responsible for overseeing legal affairs, quality and risk management, compliance/privacy, government relations and security.

 Neuberger graduated cum laude with a BS in Nursing from Duke University.
 She worked as a critical care nurse for five years before earning her law degree at the George Washington University National Law Center in Washington, D.C.

 Neuberger comes to Phoenix Children’s with more than 30 years of experience in health care law.
 She started her legal career with eight years in private practice and joined the Georgetown University Office of University Counsel.
 Most recently, she served as Senior Corporate Counsel for MedStar Health, a complex tri-state health care system based in the mid-Atlantic region and comprised of nine hospitals and approximately 30,000 employees.
 Neuberger has served as an adjunct faculty member for the Georgetown University School of Nursing and Health Studies, is an active member of the American Bar Association and the American Health Lawyers Association and is admitted to practice in Arizona, Virginia and Washington, D.C.